 - 1. Export the masking job from the Delphix Continuous Compliance Engine that needs to be imported on the Hyperscale Engine for the dataset preparation.
 For more information about exporting a job, refer to Export the job. - 2.
-After the job is exported, you can make a request on the Hyperscale Compliance Engine with the new / import API endpoint to upload the response blob along with mount_filesystem_id (Optional) and data_info_settings (Optional) for the source and target dataset.
+After the job is exported, you can make a request on the Hyperscale Engine with the new /import API endpoint to upload the response blob along with data_info_settings (Optional) for the source and target dataset.